abjrcode/blog-madin/blog/content/ntlc/lexer/index.md

 Before we describe the workings of the lexer, and parser for that matter, it is worth mentioning that there exists tools known as Parser Generators _([yacc](https://en.wikipedia.org/wiki/Yacc) and [Tree Sitter](https://tree-sitter.github.io/tree-sitter/) are such tools)_ that can actually generate code that implements the lexer and parser for your given you provide them with your programming language definition in some form or another, but hey, where is the fun in that!

 \
 Okay, getting back to how lexers work.
 They basically scan the input character by character<sup><a href="#lexer_regex">4</a></sup> _(and most of the time, they take a sneak peek ahead at the next character or characters)_ and try to match those characters against a set of rules.
 If a rule matches, the lexer would emit a token and move on to the next character.
-If it comes across an unexpected character, it will throw an error.
+If it comes across an unexpected character, it would throw an error.

 \
 It's good to know that in NTLC we have the following token types: